A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 Danbee Shin’s Website Audit Sales Page Copy Template & Website Audit Masterclass transformed the way I provide website audits.
 Now, instead of sending a video recording with my thoughts, we hop on a video call and talk through your site together.
 It’s your chance all the questions you have about improving your website. 😊

-The Affiliate Marketing Advantage
+The Affiliate Marketing Angle

 • “I have been working with Liz for six months, and I could not have made the progress in my online business without her knowledge and assistance.
 She is reliable, whip-smart, conscientious, and an idea machine.
 Her skill base is wide and consistently expanding, which has made her an indispensable asset to me and my business.”